citrix/workspace-linux-oem-guide/docs/customize.md

 ## Customize the self-service UI

-You can customize the appearance of the self-service user interface (UI) in Citrix Receiver.
+You can customize the appearance of the self-service user interface (UI) in Citrix Workspace app.

 Note: For X1 connections the core self-selection interface is configurable on the server.
 For the now legacy green UI, it is still possible to modify it locally.

-Because the legacy green UI is based on the Receiver for Web, you can use that component's customization interface to modify the UI.
+Because the legacy green UI is based on the Workspace app for Web, you can use that component's customization interface to modify the UI.
 For example, you can rebrand the UI by creating a new skin based on an alternative CSS and your own images.

 Note: You cannot customize the logon dialog boxes in this way.
-Use the Receiver UI dialog library instead.
+Use the Workspace app UI dialog library instead.
 For more information, see UI Dialog library.

 Typically, you customize the contents of the following subfolders of `$ICAROOT/site`.
-These contain the Receiver for Web code, which is rendered by the self-service UI as its interface:
+These contain the Workspace app for Web code, which is rendered by the self-service UI as its interface:

 * /contrib - Customizable JavaScript and CSS files, which are documented in the comments of each file
 * /media - Icons and other graphics